 WOMEN'S EASTERN GOLF ASSOCIATION

-The name of this organization shall be the Women's Eastern Golf Association.
+The name of the organization shall be the Women's Eastern Golf Association.

 The exclusive object of this Association shall be to promote interest in the game of golf, to provide up-to-date instruction in the rules and etiquette of golf, and to foster and promote national amateur sports competitions for women.

-Provided further that the Association shall not carry on any other activities not permitted to be carried on by a corporation exempt from Federal Income Tax under Section 501 (c) (3) of the Internal Revenue Code of 1954 (or the corresponding provisions of any future United States Internal Revenue Law), or by a corporation, contributions to which are deductible under Section 170 (c) (2) of the Internal Revenue Code (or the corresponding provisions of any Future United States Internal Revenue Law).
+Provided further that the Association shall not carry on any other activities not permitted to be carried on by a corporation exempt from Federal Income Tax under Section 501 (c) (3) of the Internal Revenue Code of 1954 (or for the corresponding provisions of any future United States Internal Revenue Law) , or by a corporation, contributions to which are deductible under Section 170 (c) (2) of the Internal Revenue Code (or the corresponding provisions of any future United States Internal Revenue Law).

 SEC.
 1. This Association shall consist of such regularly organized clubs in Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Delaware, Pennsylvania, Maryland, District of Columbia, Virginia, North Carolina, South Carolina, Georgia and Florida, as shall enter into alliance with this Association.